Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: quantum Fisher information under imprecise control

-The synchronization of encoding and measurement is broken when a time delay presents between them.
-When the measurement falls behind the encoding with an interval $\Delta t$, the whole evolution operator of the circuit in Eq.~(\ref{U}) is modified to be
+The synchronization of encoding and measurement is broken when a time delay occurs between them.
+If the measurement falls behind the encoding with an interval $\Delta t$, the whole evolution operator of the circuit in Eq.~(\ref{U}) is then modified to be